MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons-a.md

   <br />
   ![A screenshot highlighting the content's direction, in this case the content flows in a row, left to right.
 There is spacing between the items](/img/skeleton-loaders/card-layout.jpg){:width="710px" height="300px" loading="lazy"}

-2: Figure out the content type. _Is it in a card, body text, table, video?_
+2: Figure out the content type. _Is it a card, body text, table, video, image?_

 3: Figure out the inner content layout. _In our case there are 3 rows 2 columns_<br />